stevecrozz/praxis/reference/media-types.md

 `blog_entries` as top level attributes.
 Instead, the `default` view includes them inside the `links` attribute.
 So they will both be rendered using their `link` views, which by convention will include a small subset of attributes, perhaps just the href attribute like the example above.
+Note that while this works well for single related members, returning an array of objects with one `href` each is not exactly what you might want for related collections.
+What you typically want is to return a single `collection href` that, if followed, it can provide the contents of the related collection.
+Continue reading on until the Praxis::MediaTypeCollection sections to see how to achieve that.

 ### Customizing links